intuition-dev/INTUITION2/_doc/docs/build.md

 ### Remote teams

-This also enables new management methodologies, ex: 'Flash Teams' (*_MetaBake_ pillar 8)
+This also enables new management methodologies, e.g. 'Flash Teams' (*_MetaBake_ pillar 8)